Device ownership and distribution

-Laptops, tablets and 4G wireless routers will be delivered directly to schools or local authorities named in the order.
-Read guidance on how to order for more information on the delivery process.
+Laptops, tablets and 4G wireless routers ordered from September 2020 will be delivered directly to schools, colleges, further education providers or LAs named in the order.
+Read guidance on how to order laptops and tablets or 4G wireless routers for more information on the delivery process.

 Organisations are responsible for deciding how they deliver devices.
 For example, they can:

-- organise for them to be delivered to the homes of children and care leavers
+- organise for them to be delivered to the homes of pupils, students and care leavers

 - use local organisations, such as those supporting care leavers

-All distribution and return of lent devices should be done in accordance with social distancing guidelines, and any social distancing guidelines relevant to your local area.
+All distribution and return of lent devices should be done in accordance with social distancing guidelines relevant to your local area.

-Local authorities and academy trusts can use the support portal to see how much data is being used by each router they are responsible for.
-If you identify routers that are not being used, you should collect them and lend them to other children and young people who may have greater need.
-The DfE is investigating options for extending data contracts on all 4G wireless routers that are being actively used.
+LAs, academy trusts, schools, colleges and further education providers can use the Support Portal to see how much data is being used by each router they are responsible for.
+If you identify routers that are not being used, you may wish to collect them and lend them to other children and young people who may have greater need.

-LAs, academy trusts and schools could consider using loan agreements when they choose to lend devices to children and young people.
+LAs, academy trusts, schools, colleges and further education providers could consider using loan agreements when they choose to lend devices to children and young people.
 This agreement could set out the terms and conditions, including who is responsible for what.

 The Key for School Leaders has templates and examples of how to set these up.